evad1n/lexicogn/README.md

-# vocab-app
+# Lexicogn

-Keep track of and study new vocabulary words.
-Hopefully using react-native.
+A mobile app to keep track of and study new vocabulary words.